MJ: Well, hello, Michelle! Can you believe we’re back again in just two weeks? I hope you’ve had time to come up with a new joke.

 It’s more like someone saying, “I want to be like them,” which is still more than teenagers generally say, in my experience.

-MELINDA: So, okay, you’re enjoying this more than you expected and you’ll likely read to the end.
+MJ: So, okay, you’re enjoying this more than you expected and you’ll likely read to the end.
 Should I be following your lead, or should I just reread Fruits Basket?
 I do suddenly have an urge to reread, especially since I recently lent out the first few volumes to one of my teen students!

 MICHELLE: I honestly don’t know.
 I think it might bug you somewhat more than it did me.
 Maybe wait until volume three comes out and I can give a definitive answer as to whether this series adds anything to the Fruits Basket experience.